LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 ### Embedded engagement window layout

-Below is the Embedded Engagement window with its various components labelled.
+Below is the embedded engagement window with its various components labelled.

 ![](/img/access-policy1-2.png)

-_Figure 1: The Embedded Engagement window_
+_Figure 1: The embedded engagement window_

 ![](/img/accessibility-policy2-1.png)

-_Figure 2: The embedded engagement window, Action menu expanded_
+_Figure 2: The embedded engagement window, action menu expanded_

 The embedded engagement window layout is as follows (described from top to bottom):